alf808/newsapp/README.md

 ## Installation

 This project requires installing a Linux virtual machine.
-Unfortunately, Udacity's installation instructions were problematic.
+Unfortunately, installation instructions were problematic.
 After days of experimentation and configuration in different machines, the following instructions finally worked for me on a Mac machine.

 ### Environment